ywang512/skid-steer-price-prediction/README.md

 ## How to Use

 To train a new model or evaluate an exsited model, simply use python to run `main.py`.
-Make sure it's in the same directory with `preprocessing`, `modeling.py`, `evaluating.py` and `utils.py`.
+Make sure it's in the same folder with `preprocessing.py`, `modeling.py`, `evaluating.py` and `utils.py`.

 To calculate the colorfulness score for a new dataset, please refer to the scripts in `codes/colorfulness/`.